eisbetterthanpi/latent-flow-model/README.md

 gives the best results
 <br/><br/>

-## position of slowdown
+## Position of slowdown
 ---
-next we explore how the position of the slowed position influences generation quality
+Next, we explore how the position of the slowed position influences generation quality the Logit-Normal CDF has two parameters, the 'std' affecting the "curviness" of the S shape and 'mu' (which we are using in this case) biasing the "slowed" portion of the curve towards the start or end.

 <div align="center">
   <div>&nbsp;</div>